Physical Conditions – Veteran Disability Claims

 Limitation of Joint Motion

-Joints bear the brunt of a lot of shock and trauma inflicted on the body and can end up with injuries that affect their motion.
-Many veterans seek disability benefits to cover issues they have with decreased range of motion in their knees, shoulders, ankles, and limbs in general.
+Joints bear the brunt of a lot of shock and trauma external forces inflict on the body.
+Consequently, they can end up with injuries that affect their motion.
+Many veterans seek disability benefits for physical conditions like decreased range of motion in their knees, shoulders, ankles, and limbs.

-Limited flexion of the knee is the most common version of this issue seen in disability claims but any joint is potentially able to suffer issues that can impede a veteran’s mobility.
-These conditions can be caused by direct physical trauma, repetitive motion, and strain that can occur in a variety of military roles.
+Limited flexion of the knee is the most common version of this issue we see in disability claims.
+However, any joint is potentially able to suffer issues that can impede a veteran’s mobility.
+Direct physical trauma, repetitive motion, and strain, which occur in a variety of military roles, can cause these conditions.

 Radiculopathies, including Sciatica (Paralysis of the Sciatic Nerve)